This page is a short list of very basic stuff you might want to use as a starting point.

 - This one, from BBC Three, is a great myth-buster.

-- If you have time, Tony Attwood is an expert on Asperger Syndrome – some would argue that he’s far too pathologising (and I’d probably go along with that), but I think some of his work is worth a look.
+- If you have time, Tony Attwood is an expert on Asperger Syndrome – some people, myself included, would argue that he’s far too pathologising and othering in how he talks about autistic people (I will link to some articles about this soon!) but I think some of his work is worth a look.
 This is a much longer film, but presents really effectively how autism can manifest itself differently in girls and women.
 Caveats about the ‘pathological’ style of a lot of this, but it still gave me quite a few lightbulb moments when I watched it.